dmarticus/circle/README.md

 - [x] Use custom types as much as possible.
 Use smart constructors to give better type-safety.
 - [x] Split the code into more modules so it's easier to navigate around the various different bits.
 Seems like better organization than one mega module.
 Or, if you don't split it up, at _least_ put some comments breaking up different sections.

+### Infrastructure
 - [ ] Add CI pipeline to run tests
 - [ ] Add some aeson utilities to reduce boilerplate + code reuse
 - [ ] Maybe add TemplateHaskell and do some `deriveJSON` to get rid of all those hand-rolled derivations
 - [ ] Look into sharing some request/response types if there's enough in common
-- [ ] Add PR template and contribution guide
+* [ ] Investigate [autocodec](https://github.com/NorfairKing/autodocodec#readme) and see if it would help you reduce some boilerplate for your aeson derivations

 ### README and Documentation

 - [ ] everything exported has a doc.
 Include types!
 I've been good about the functions.
 - [ ] figure out how haddock works, see if I can make something nice.
 - [ ] add some usage examples to the README.
+- [ ] Add PR template and contribution guide

 ### Core Functionality